Recipes from professional Chef Tallyrand:

 One

-of those requests I thought I would reply to via this
+of the backlog requests I thought I would reply to via

-column, is a request that kind of sums up what I discovered
+this column, is a request that kind of sums up what

-while on my trip to the UK.
-I found this time around
+I discovered while on my trip to the UK.
+I found this

-that the availability of produce in the local supermarkets
+time around that the availability of produce in the

-like Tesco's and Sainsbury's is amazing!
-I was blown
+local supermarkets like Tesco's and Sainsbury's is amazing!

-lack of understanding with the product and even less
+me was the lack of understanding with the product and

-about how to cook it.
-The availability of fresh produce
+even less about how to cook it.
+The availability of

-might be second to none, but then so is the availability
+fresh produce might be second to none, but then so is

-of ready made products, like frozen pre-made Yorkshire
+the availability of ready made products, like frozen

 It